GUIDE FOR AUTHORS

 Electronic Submission Process

 Authors should note that SJVS accepts only online submissions to facilitate rapid publication and minimize administrative costs.
 Files can be submitted as a batch, or one by one.
 The submission process can be interrupted at any time; when users return to the site, they can carry on where they left off.
-Electronic submission of manuscripts is strongly encouraged, provided that the text, tables, and figures are included in a single Microsoft Word file (Times New Roman Font)
+Electronic submission of manuscripts is strongly encouraged.
+The text, tables, and figures can be included in a single Microsoft Word file (Times New Roman Font) and uploaded’

-Follow the stepwise registration process to key in your details, email address and chosen password
+- Follow the stepwise registration process to key in your details, email address and chosen password.
+Please ensure that all co-author names, email addresses and affiliations are written correctly

 The next step of the submission process serves to collect all relevant metadata from the author.
 The first section of metadata covers the authors.
 The submitting author will have personal information automatically appear.
 Any additional information, such as Competing Interests should also be added at this time.